Control panel showing hygrostat settings

 What Is the Role of the Hygrostat in a Dehumidifier?

 The hygrostat is a central part of Acetec desiccant dehumidifiers and controls when to dehumidify - neither too much nor too little.
-By measuring the relative humidity, it ensures that the unit starts and stops at the right times to maintain a stable climate and low energy consumption.
+A humidity sensor built into the dehumidifier continuously measures the relative humidity, and the hygrostat uses the measured values to start and stop the dehumidifier at the right times.
+This provides a stable climate and low energy consumption.

-When setting a desired relative humidity, At its setpoint, the hygrostat continuously measures the moisture content of the air.
-If the level rises above the set value, dehumidification starts, and when the air has become sufficiently dry, the unit returns to standby mode.
+When setting a desired relative humidity, If the dehumidifier has a ”set point”, the measured values from the humidity sensor in the dehumidifier are used to control the operation.
+The hygrostat compares the measured value with the setpoint and controls the dehumidifier accordingly.
+If the level rises above the set value, dehumidification starts, and when the air has become sufficiently dry, the dehumidifier returns to a sleep mode.

 Hysteresis

-To prevent the dehumidifier from switching on and off too often, there is a built-in control interval, hysteresis.
-This means that the dehumidifier does not react immediately to every small change in humidity.
+To prevent the dehumidifier from switching on and off too often, there is a built-in control range, known as hysteresis.
+This means that the hygrostat does not react immediately to every small change in humidity, but works within a controlled range.

-Example: If the setpoint is set to 62%, the dehumidifier is activated when the humidity rises to approximately 64% and switches off again at 60%.
-This provides stable control without unnecessary start and stop cycles, depending on the model's control range.
+Example: If the setpoint is set to 62%, the dehumidifier is activated when the humidity rises to approximately 64 % and switches off again at approximately 60%.
+This provides stable control without unnecessary start and stop cycles, depending on the control range of the model.

 There are several types of hygrostats, and they differ in technology, sensitivity and reliability.
 The choice affects the accuracy of humidity control, especially in colder environments.